FAQs - Answers to Questions We Get All the Time.

 b.
 Safety - the household connection used in many flash connections can be mistakenly plugged into a standard household outlet causing a very unsafe situation.
 By not using this connector the likelihood of this type of accident is greatly reduced.

 c.
 Availability - if you desire to make your own cords or if a miniphone plug is damaged or destroyed then it is very easy to find the miniphone connector.
 The miniphone standard connector is a universal connector and can be found in many sources.

 What is "firmware" and what version should I be using?

 All PocketWizard radio's operate using a type of computer program called firmware.
-All of the ControlTL radios and the most recent MultiMAX have a USB port that allow them to be updated with new firmware via the PocketWizard Utility.
+All of the ControlTL radios, the Plus III and the most recent MultiMAX have a USB port that allow them to be updated with new firmware via the PocketWizard Utility.
 ControlTL radios also have many features that can be configured via the Utility.

 IMPORTANT - When you update the firmware on your PocketWizard radios, make sure to update ALL similar units all to the same firmware version (all MultiMAX on same version, all MiniTT1/FlexTT5 on same version).